-I was stunned by this report that came out.
+I was stunned with this report that came out.

-The following report is by Devorah Gordon, who is the leader of Devorah’s Date Tree.
+This the following report is by Devorah Gordon, she is the leader of Devorah’s Date Tree.
 They build themselves as the “most reliable and respected new moon and aviv barley reports from the land of Israel”.
 I would like to clarify, we have absolutely no issue with Ms. Gordon’s or Devorah’s Date Tree’s new moon reports.
 They are excellent.
-For full disclosure, we send them a small donation every month because we appreciate their quality new moon reporting.
+For full disclosure we send them a small donation every month because we appreciate their quality new moon reporting.
 They do a quality job of what they report.
-The problem is that their theology concerning the barley is misleading a lot of people.
-We are going to talk all about that in today’s presentation.
+The problem is that their theology with regard to the barley is misleading a lot of people.
+We are going to talk all about that in this study.